Everyone seems to want to know about CBD oil at the moment

 Put simply, no. While it’s important to consider the side effects of any supplement to your daily diet, CBD is remarkably safe.
 Chronic use and high doses have been repeatedly shown to be well tolerated by humans and rats alike.

 When first deciding to try CBD or CBD oil you may be wondering how much you should take.
 Well, it depends.
-It depends on your reasons for taking CBD (to treat a condition, lower anxiety, etc.), your height and weight, or simply how you feel.
+It depends on your reasons for taking CBD, your height and weight, or simply how you feel.

 This is because CBD can affect everyone differently.
 No two people are the same, after all.
 Therefore, how much CBD they should take for whatever reason will vary.